 Coders are administrative workers in the health care industry who review patient medical care files and assign codes to each procedure for insurance billing purposes.
-A certificate in medical coding is usually the only requirement to become a coder, but coders may earn professional certification from an accredited medical coding organization.
-This professional certification is likely to enhance these professionals' job opportunities and skillsets.
+A certificate in medical coding is usually the only requirement to become a coder, but associate's degree programs are also available.
+Coders may earn professional certification from an accredited medical coding organization.
+This professional certification could enhance job opportunities for coders.

 |Additional Requirements||Professional certification may be required by some employers|